Orthopaedic Health and Your Desk Job

 • Take a deep breath: Use the parasympathetic response to release muscle tension.

-• Short walks: Sometimes, a 5-minute walk outside is all it takes to reset your body and mind.
+• Short walks: A 5-minute walk outside can reset body and mind.

 Invest in These Ergonomic Accessories

-• Keyboard tray tilt: Helps to keep wrists in a neutral position.
+• Keyboard tray tilt: Helps keep wrists neutral.

-• Memory-foam wrist rests: Molded wrist rests provide next-level comfort during all-day typing and clicking.
+• Memory-foam wrist rests: Improve comfort during typing.

 Employer’s Role in Orthopaedic Health